 Degree-Seeking Students

 Non-degree students have access to any of the classes in the Non-Credit (Continuing Education) class schedule.
-Carroll offers a wide variety of classes for continuing education, whether you want to brush up on a skill you already have or learn something completely new.
+A wide variety of classes are offered for continuing education, whether you want to brush up on a skill you already have or learn something completely new.
 Simply register for a class and pay.

 Hill Scholars Program

-A select group of students within Carroll College is eligible to participate in the Hill Scholars Program, which offers additional academic and extra-curricular enrichment through seminars, learning experiences, and special honors courses.
+A select group of students is eligible to participate in the Hill Scholars Program, which offers additional academic and extra-curricular enrichment through seminars, learning experiences, and special honors courses.

 Hill Scholars devote one credit per semester to an honors seminar, and use the rest of their time to pursue their chosen degree and other activities.
 Upon graduation, scholars receive an associate’s degree with the Hill Scholar designation.
-Students interested in being a Hill Scholar should fill out the admissions application and essay available online.
+Students interested in this program should fill out the admissions application and essay available online.

 Most Popular Fields of Study